Super-Protocol/docs/docs/whitepaper/blockchain-solution.md

 A slot is a minimal piece of equipment that is used to allocate capacity for order processing.
 The slot includes the following:

-* **BCPUCores - the number of provided processor cores in the slot.
-The power of the cores is calculated using the consensus protocol**
+* **BCPUCores**: the number of provided processor cores in the slot.
+The power of the cores is calculated using the consensus protocol
-* **RAM - the amount of provided memory in a slot in bytes.
-The memory speed is calculated using the consensus protocol**
+* **RAM**: the amount of provided memory in a slot in bytes.
+The memory speed is calculated using the consensus protocol
-* **SSD / HDD - provided capacity of SSD and/or HDD in a slot in bytes.
-Disk speed is calculated by consensus protocol**
+* **SSD / HDD**: provided capacity of SSD and/or HDD in a slot in bytes.
+Disk speed is calculated by consensus protocol

 #### Option

 An option is an additional unit of provided equipment and services.
 The option includes the following:

-* **Bandwidth of the network provided in the option in bps**
+* **Bandwidth** of the network provided in the option in bits per second.
-* **Maximum amount of traffic provided in the option in bytes**
+* **Maximum amount of traffic** provided in the option in bytes.
-* **External port, which is available for use/forwarding in the solution offer.
-If it's specified in the TEE offer, then it's a flag to provide an external (static) IP address for executing the order with any port bound**
+* **External port**, which is available for use/forwarding in the solution offer.
+If it's specified in the TEE offer, then it's a flag to provide an external (static) IP address for executing the order with any port bound.

 Slots as well as options can be summed up (to be described later) and their sum represents the rented equipment for the execution of the order.